BradLarson/GPUImage/README.md

 A movie won't be usable until it has been finished off, so if this is interrupted before this point, the recording will be lost.

+### Interacting with OpenGL ES ###

+GPUImage can both export and import textures from OpenGL ES through the use of its GPUImageTextureOutput and GPUImageTextureInput classes, respectively.
+This lets you record a movie from an OpenGL ES scene that is rendered to a framebuffer object with a bound texture, or filter video or images and then feed them into OpenGL ES as a texture to be displayed in the scene.

+The one caution with this approach is that the textures used in these processes must be shared between GPUImage's OpenGL ES context and any other context via a share group or something similar.

 ## Sample applications ##

 Several sample applications are bundled with the framework source.
 Most are compatible with both iPhone and iPad-class devices.
 They attempt to show off various aspects of the framework and should be used as the best examples of the API while the framework is under development.
 These include: